TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 Developers spend SO MUCH more time reading code than writing it.
 This is true even with your own code.
 As a favor to yourself and whoever will need to use, maintain, or further develop your code, please learn to write readable code.

+### Learning Outcomes
+By the end of this lesson, you should be able to do the following:

+- Know how to distinguish hard to read code between easy to read code.
+- Use programming principles to make your code cleaner.
+- Write good comments.

 Consider the following 2 snippets of JavaScript:
 ugly, hard to read code: